-Overall risk management strategy approved by the Board of Directors (BOD) is based on the following three pillars: Risk governance: defines the roles and responsibilities with respect to interaction among different stakeholders in the Bank; Risk policies: include a range of policies encompassing all risk-taking businesses, which are updated and reviewed regularly.
-These policies ensure institutionalization of rules and conduct, delegation of authorities and decision rights, risk appetite and internal capital adequacy assessment and plan in accordance with applicable regulatory requirements; and b) The Risk Governance structure
+Overall risk management strategy approved by the Board of Directors (BOD) is based on the following three pillars:

-Risk practices: maintain an up to date risk register, carry regular portfolio reviews and ensure various Board and senior management level risk reporting.
+- Risk governance: defines the roles and responsibilities with respect to interaction among different stakeholders in the Bank. - Risk policies: include a range of policies encompassing all risk-taking businesses, which are updated and reviewed regularly.
+These policies ensure institutionalization of rules and conduct, delegation of authorities and decision rights, risk appetite and internal capital adequacy assessment and plan in accordance with applicable regulatory requirements. - Risk practices: maintain an up to date risk register, carry regular portfolio reviews and ensure various Board and senior management level risk reporting.